 - erotic ambiguity as symbols of desire appear simultaneously attractive and disturbing

 Freud was, without doubt the single biggest influence on the surrealists and art in general.
-Jung and Lacan refined these theories but the big impact was made by Freud
+Jung and Lacan made important contributions and refinements but the initial heavy lifting was done by Freud

 André Breton (1896-1966)